ratrun/biketourplanner/README.md

 ## Routing features
 * Routing profiles are switchable between bicycle types commuting, mountainbike and racebike
 * OSM file download from [GeoFabric](http://download.geofabrik.de) can be started from the menu
-* Switching between regions automatically deletes the previously routing data and calculates it anew after the selection of the new OSM extract.
+* Switching between regions automatically deletes the previous routing data and calculates it anew after the selection of the new OSM extract
 * Calculation of routing data from *.pbf or *.osm OSM files.
 The duration for the calculation depends on the size of the OSM file.
 Please note that calculation of the routing data is time consuming.
 * The region size which can be handled mainly depends on the RAM.
 8 GB RAM are currently sufficient to cover the whole DACH area (Germany, Switzerland, Austria).
 For a German Bundesland 4 GB RAM should be sufficient.
 * Automatic download of elevation data during route data calculation.
 This data is cached locally.
-This process requires Internet connectivity in case that the cache does not contain the region.
+This process requires internet connectivity in case that the cache does not contain the region.
 This data might become pretty big.
 * Route from A to B with optional stopover points
-* Roundtours from a starting point with a targeted distance and optional heading
+* Round-trips from a starting point with a targeted distance and optional heading
 * Display of the distance spent on way classifications
 * Display of guessed ascend.
 Please note that the calculated value might be quite inaccurate!
 * Tuning between fast or nice routes
 * Routing takes elevation data into account.
-Tuning between steep or flat routes is possible for all the bicycle types.
+Tuning between steep or flat routes is possible for all the bicycle types
 * Alternative routes calculation
 * GPX export
 * Storing of tours and modification of stored tours
-* Display of smoothed elevation profile

 ## Bugs